-- Implant placement: After preparing the site to the proper depth and diameter, the implant will be placed into the jawbone.
+- Implant placement: After preparing a pilot hole to the proper depth and diameter, the implant will be placed into the jawbone.

 - Healing period: Once the implants have been placed, the bone tissue fuses to the implant surface.
 This takes approximately three to six months.

-- Abutment placement: After fusion is complete, an abutment (small connector post), will be added to the implant.
-This will extend slightly beyond the gum line so your final restoration can be attached.
+- Abutment placement: After fusion is complete, an abutment (small connector piece), will be placed on top of the implant.
+This will extend slightly beyond the gum line so your crown, bridge, or denture can be attached.

 - Placement of final restoration: Finally, your custom-made restoration will be connected to the implant.
 The result is a beautiful, functional, healthy smile.

 What Can I Expect after My Dental Implant Procedure?

 After dental implant surgery has taken place, some discomfort is to be expected, but this side effect should start to diminish within the first few days.
 Your oral surgeon may prescribe certain medications to help alleviate pain.
 Your oral surgeon will monitor your progress routinely to make sure you are healing properly.